genonullfree/company_questions/README.md

 # Communication Questions

-- [ ] Is there a standardized email client?
+- [ ] Is there a standardized email platform?
 - [ ] Is there a standardized chat client?
 - [ ] Is there a standardized documents or presentation software?
 - [ ] Is there a standardized video chat platform?